Pandemonium Tour: Music and performance

 The music for the Pandemonium Tour was inspired by the "Brits Medley", arranged for the award ceremony by Stuart Price and Pet Shop Boys, which condensed highlights of their career in under 10 minutes.
 For the tour, the duo went through their back catalogue with Price, who helped them select, sequence, and arrange a setlist of extended medleys.
 The 90-minute show was divided into four parts: an introduction, a New York section, a ballad ballet, and a celebration.

 The first act mainly featured songs from Yes, including elements of "More than a Dream" in show opener "Heart" (1987); the album's second single "Did You See Me Coming?"; the titular "Pandemonium" blended with "Can You Forgive Her?"
 (1993); lead single "Love Etc."; and "Building a Wall", which closed out the act as giant projections of the duo's heads were bricked up behind coloured squares before the box wall collapsed.

 Act two highlighted the duo's early days in New York City.
 The set included two songs from their debut album Please (1986) that had never been played on tour, "Two Divided by Zero" and "Why Don't We Live Together?"
 City scenes were used in the video backdrop, and the dancers were dressed as buildings.

 The third act of downbeat numbers opened with a keyboard solo by Chris Lowe on "Do I Have To?"
-(1987), followed by "King's Cross" (1987) set to Derek Jarman's film from the Performance Tour (1991).
+(1987), followed by "King's Cross" (1987) set to Derek Jarman's film from the MCMLXXXIX Tour (1989).
 During "The Way It Used to Be" from Yes, dancers Sean Williams and Charlotte Walcott played out a lovers' quarrel that continued into "Jealousy" (1990) and ended with them throwing boxes at each other.

 Act four was a celebration with upbeat songs, including a Latin-themed medley of "Se a vida é (That's the Way Life Is)" and "Discoteca" (1996) with "Domino Dancing" (1988) leading into the Coldplay hit "Viva la Vida" (2008).
 Alluding to the latter's lyrics, Neil Tennant was dressed as a king in a robe and crown, and a video showed him walking around the Bronze Horseman statue of Peter the Great, filmed at their first tour stop in Saint Petersburg.

 The standard encore was "Being Boring" (1990) and "West End Girls" (1985), with other songs occasionally added, such as "It Doesn't Often Snow at Christmas" for December concerts.